 Your list should include no fewer than two items and no more than five.

-The last paragraph of your thank you letter should include thanking the interviewer for their time once again and expressing your continued interest in the position.
+The third paragraph of your thank you letter should include thanking the interviewer for his or her time once again and expressing your continued interest in the position.
 It is important to let the hiring manager know you genuinely want to pursue this position and desire to move further along in the process.